openwallet-foundation/tac/docs/governance/project-lifecycle.md

 To be considered for the Labs Stage, the project must meet the following requirements:

-* A presentation at the meeting of the TAC
 * Have a charter document with an intellectual property policy that leverages the Apache 2.0 license or an open license that has been approved by the OpenWallet Foundation's Governing Board.
 The staff of the OpenWallet Foundation can assist projects in preparing a technical charter following the OpenWallet Foundation’s standard template.
 * In the case of existing projects, an agreement to transfer the project name, trademarks, and electronic account assets (github repo, social media accounts, domain names, etc.) to Linux Foundation Europe for the benefit of the OpenWallet Foundation.
 * Upon acceptance, Labs must list their status prominently on their website/README (e.g., PROJECT, an OpenWallet Foundation Lab).